 Related Reading: How To Fall Out Of Love With Someone – 18 Tips to Make it Happen

 “Whenever your mind is bombarded with negative thoughts, take some time to introspect if you really want to heal yourself after a breakup.
 Before you ask yourself, how to forget your ex, think about these other questions.
 Is it the end?
 Is it the only purpose of my life?
 Is the past relationship so significant that I am losing myself over it?
 Am I being too harsh on myself?

 “Of course, these are just a few examples to help you understand how asking the right questions can present you with answers you need to move on.
 It helps you gain a clearer perspective on the purpose of life and help you get over a breakup fast.
 You need to be able to look at the bigger picture in order to brush away the insignificant hurdles.

 “When you look at the larger scheme of things, a breakup – no matter how bad or devastating – can seem like a small bump in a long life journey,” says Juhi.

 “You feel so sad after a breakup that you may end up spending most of your time wallowing and crying, confined to the four walls of your room.
 While it’s okay to take the time to grieve and eat that tub of ice cream for a couple days, what’s more important is knowing when to stop and work toward getting your life back on track.

 “It’s not at all easy to gear up.
-But having an active routine, with some form of physical exercise – be it gyming, dancing, going for walks – can rev up the flow of feel-good hormones called endorphins.
+But having an active routine, with some form of physical exercise – be it going to the gym, dancing, going for walks – can rev up the flow of feel-good hormones called endorphins.
 Say goodbye to those funny workout excuses and get moving.
 These make you feel good naturally, helping you get over the sadness and self-pity.